Dan Cox: Mail-in ballots lawsuit

-On August 19, 2022, Cox said he opposed a lawsuit filed by the Maryland State Board of Elections to allow officials to count mail-in ballots ahead of Election Day, calling it "unconstitutional".
+In August 2022, Cox said he opposed a lawsuit filed by the Maryland State Board of Elections to allow officials to count mail-in ballots ahead of Election Day, calling it unconstitutional.
 According to the National Conference of State Legislatures, Maryland is the only state that restricts the processing of absentee ballots until after Election Day.

-On September 15, he filed a court response opposing the early mail-in ballot counting, arguing that the state Board of Elections didn't have an "actual emergency" and the action would affect his candidacy.
-In a court hearing on September 20, Cox and his legal team argued that the court did not have the power to make policy, saying the authority to change election law belonged only to the legislature.
-On September 23, Montgomery County Circuit Court Judge James Bonifant ruled in favor of the Maryland State Board of Elections, allowing it to begin counting mail-in ballots on October 1.

-On September 27, Cox appealed the ruling to the Maryland Court of Special Appeals, seeking an emergency order to block the early counting of Maryland's mail-in ballots.
-The court ruled against Cox's request to halt mail-in voting on September 29.
-On September 30, the case was moved to the Maryland Court of Appeals, who ruled on October 7, 2022, that the Maryland State Board of Elections could tabulate mail ballots ahead of Election Day, upholding the lower court ruling.
-In a news conference held after the court heard arguments, Cox said he would respect the court's decision: "I certainly will respect the court's decision.
-And in terms of the election, we're going to make sure that we uphold the process of the Constitution and law."

-In January 2023, Cox appealed the Maryland Supreme Court's ruling to the U.S. Supreme Court.
-The Supreme Court declined to hear Cox's challenge on February 21, letting the ruling stand without comment.
+In September 2022 court papers and a hearing, Cox argued that the board lacked the authority to begin tabulating ballots before election day.
+On September 23, 2022, a Montgomery County Circuit Court judge ruled in favor of the board, allowing it to begin counting mail-in ballots on October 1.
+Cox appealed to the Appellate Court of Maryland, which denied his request to halt the counting of mail-in ballots.
+In October 7, 2022, Maryland's highest court unanimously rejected a further appeal from Cox.
+In an opinion written by Chief Justice Matthew J. Fader in March 2023, the court held that a section of the state's Election Law Article referenced in his lawsuit did not "violate the separation of powers guaranteed in the Maryland Constitution's Declaration of Rights".
+In February 2023, the U.S. Supreme Court declined to hear Cox's challenge, letting the ruling stand without comment.

 Cox did not commit to accepting the results of the election with mail-in ballots being counted early.
 During a debate on October 12, Cox was non-committal when asked if he would accept the results of the election: "I have always accepted the election results that are fair and that are following the Constitution.
 At this point, it would be similar to saying that before a surgery takes place to decide whether or not the surgery went well".
 Ahead of the election, Cox called on his supporters to "monitor" the state's election drop boxes, alleging without evidence that the drop boxes were "regularly misused and stuffed with nefarious ballots".